What happened to the original Fire Brigade Museum?

-The then London Mayor, Boris Johnson, visited the Museum and clearly saw the positive aspects of it.
-On 23 December the South London Press reported that rather than closure, he proposed an expanded Blue Light Museum recognising all the city’s emergency services.
+The then London Mayor, Boris Johnson, visited the London Fire Brigade Museum and clearly saw the positive aspects of it.
+On 23 December 2008, the South London press reported that, rather than closure, Boris Johnson proposed an expanded Blue Light Museum, which would recognise all of capital’s emergency services.

-The volunteers at the Museum started a campaign involving a petition, contact with the local press and letter writing to members of the Authority.
-The letters emphasised the positive aspects, such as giving the Brigade access to 6,000 visitors annually, at very little cost.
+The Volunteers who worked at the Museum started a campaign involving a petition, contact with the local press and letter writing to members of the Authority.
+The letters emphasised the positive aspects of the Museum, such as giving the Brigade access to 6,000 visitors annually, at very little cost.

 The opportunities this presented to give its message on fire awareness, using items which caused fires, often in the home, is priceless, making many aspects a vivid reality.
 The limitation of available space restricted the number of visits to guided tours even though demand was high.

-The Friends of the London Fire Brigade Museum have moved from a group which was formed to help the Museum by preventing its closure to one that, hopefully, will help build its future and thought it would be helpful to recap the history of the events thus far.
+The Friends of the London Fire Brigade Museum moved from being a group which was formed to help the Museum, by preventing its closure, to one that, it hoped, would help build its future.

-The South London Press reported the proposed closure on 7 October 2008.
+The South London Press report the proposed closure of the Museum on 7 October 2008.